damianhakert/damianhakert.github.io/source/posts/2017-01-27-gitlab-8-dot-16-dot-3-released.html.md

 [bundler complaining about "Your home directory is not set properly"](https://gitlab.com/gitlab-org/omnibus-gitlab/issues/1913).
 For CE, you should check that version `8.16.3-ce.1` is installed instead of `8.16.3-ce.0`.
 For EE, you should check that version `8.16.3-ee.1` is installed instead of `8.16.3-ee.0`.
-If you are upgrading from .0 to .1 and the `gitlab-rake` fails, you may have to skip the backup step [as described here](https://gitlab.com/gitlab-org/omnibus-gitlab/issues/1913#note_22301050).
+If you are upgrading from .0 to .1 and the install fails, you may have to skip the backup step [as described here](https://gitlab.com/gitlab-org/omnibus-gitlab/issues/1913#note_22301050).

 - **CE/EE:** Fixed label select toggle not updating correctly. ([!8601])